 Are you struggling with the thought of wearing shorts or skirts because you are concerned about how your legs look?
 Have you noticed the appearance of small, purplish colored veins on your legs?
-These dark colored veins could be spider veins.
+These dark-colored veins could be spider veins.
 Spider veins are a common problem, especially for women, that typically do not pose a medical problem.
-They are more of a cosmetic concern for most patients.
+They are more of cosmetic concern for most patients.

 Women and men in Northern Virginia have turned to the Mountcastle Vein Clinic for help with their spider vein issues.
 Dr. Timothy Mountcastle is a dual board-certified medical vein specialist and plastic surgeon.
 Founder of the Mountcastle Vein Clinic, he has helped numerous patients with treatments for their vascular or vein conditions.
 Here is some helpful information on what treatment options are available when it comes to eliminating spider veins and what Dr. Mountcastle can do for you.

 Veins carry blood throughout the body.
 When they become damaged or weakened then they can appear cosmetically through the skin.
 Spider veins, unlike varicose veins, are not raised in appearance and are a small weblike network of thin lines that can look like a tree or spider web.
 Usually red, blue, or purple in color, they are commonly seen in women on the leg area but can also be seen on the hands or face.
 They usually don’t pose any medical problems and are generally a cosmetic issue that women and men in Northern Virginia seek treatment to eliminate.

 Spider veins are damaged or weakened veins that have improper blood flow.
 Once the vein’s valve has a problem, the blood begins to accumulate or “pool” which over time makes the vein noticeable on the surface.
 While there is no known reason why some individuals deal with vascular issues such as spider veins, some common factors include:

 - Pregnancy, menopause, or fluctuations in hormones